 From Tokyo to Kyoto and Ise-Shima, you will be treated to a stay in three of Aman’s properties.
 Enjoy the buzz of Tokyo, Kyoto’s atmospheric traditions and the peaceful seaside of Ise-Shima National Park, wrapped around by sleek Aman style.

 12 days and 11 nights exploring the highlights of Tokyo, Kyoto and Ise-Shima National Park on a personalised journey with Aman hotels.

 We will arrange guided tours, a travel card for Tokyo’s subway, transfers between your hotels and you’ll also get a chance to experience Japan’s famous bullet train.

 When to go:

-Spring (March-May) and Autumn (Sep-Nov) are the best times to visit, when there is little rain fall and temperatures are mild.
-Spring sees an explosion of cherry blossom and Autumn is vibrant with the bright hues of falling leaves.
+Spring (March-May) and autumn (late Oct-Nov) are the best times to visit, when there is little rainfall and temperatures are mild.
+Spring sees an explosion of cherry blossom and autumn is vibrant with the bright hues of falling leaves.

 Arriving in Tokyo is like glimpsing a vision of the future.
 One of the most densely populated cities on the planet, Tokyo has a frenetic pace.
 In between the high-rise buildings which glitter with neon lights, you’ll find pockets of traditional Japanese culture.
 With a guide to assist, spend your time exploring tiny sushi bars, robot-theme restaurants, computer game cafes, shrines and museums.